 As a touring musician, Dar Williams has witnessed the ways certain cities have evolved over the last quarter century.
 Some small to medium-sized American communities emerged from the malaise of the middle 1990s stronger, smarter, and prepared to face the tech-savvy new generation, while others didn’t.
 What makes the difference?
 Williams, a part-time university instructor, dons her researcher hat to understand.

 She starts with an insight revealed by a friend: Proximity.
-Our closest friends aren’t the people with whom we share the most values and interests, but with whom she share the most time.
+Our closest friends aren’t the people with whom we share the most values and interests, but with whom we share the most time.
 Successful communities provide opportunities for what Williams calls Positive Proximity, which briefly means, putting the right people together in the right places to cultivate a growing heart.
 Some aspects of Positive Proximity are easier than others.

 Williams identifies three broad categories communities use to build Positive Proximity.
 She calls these Places, Identity Building, and Translation—that last a subtle concept which she explains somewhat vaguely.
 We’ll return to that.
 The first, Places, is pretty self-explanatory.
 Coffee shops, music venues, and other man-made spaces bring people together to talk.
 Natural environment makes communities unique.
 And hybrids of natural and man-made space, like waterfronts, meld the best virtues.